-- Ensure all interactions reflect the love and care we have for the children and all children routinely experience a nurturing environment - Ensure all children have clarity over the boundaries and behaviour expectations (ready, respectful, safe) - Ensure all children have clarity over the logical consequences related to different behaviour choices and how these link to children's rights - Ensure all children learn in an 'emotionally consistent' classroom - Ensure consistent routines are applied each day (see the Flanderwell Handbook which sets out each routine) - Ensure all pupils experience shame free classrooms.
+- Ensure all interactions reflect the love and care we have for the children and all children routinely experience a nurturing environment - Ensure all children have clarity and understanding over the boundaries and behaviour expectations (ready, respectful, safe) - Ensure all children have clarity over the logical consequences related to different behaviour choices and how these link to children's rights - Ensure all children learn in an 'emotionally consistent' classroom.
+Adults create a caring learning environment based on nurture (love and care) where consistent routines and approaches are applied each day (see the Flanderwell Handbook which sets out each routine) - Ensure all pupils experience shame free classrooms.
 If a remind, warn or consequence needs to be shared with a child, it is done discretely and 'whole class or group consequences' are avoided - Act as a 'triage' team to identify any barriers to learning and support children to establish themselves in the classroom